 Citizens' rights after January 31, 2020

-With the ratification and entry into force of the Withdrawal Agreement, during the transition period, which will start on 1 February 2020 until 1 January 2021, EU law will be applicable to and in the United Kingdom, in accordance with Part IV of the Agreement and more specifically Article 127 - unless otherwise provided for by the agreement itself.
+With the ratification and entry into force of the Withdrawal Agreement, during the transition period, which starts on 1 February 2020 until 1 January 2021, EU law is applicable to and in the United Kingdom, in accordance with Part IV of the Agreement and more specifically Article 127 - unless otherwise provided for by the agreement itself.

 At the end of the transition period, the rights of British citizens and their families will be governed by Part II of the Withdrawal Agreement (with the exception of Italian / British citizens who have never exercised their rights of free movement).
 The preamble of the withdrawal agreement acknowledges the objectives of the Part II, in particular the aim of protecting Eu and UK citizens (as well as their respective family members) in the event that they exercise their rights of free movement before the end of the transition period, and that their rights are exercisable and based on the principle of non-discrimination, including those rights deriving from periods of insurance covered under social security schemes, according to articles 30-36 of the withdrawal agreement.